Delphic (band)

-Delphic were an alternative dance band from Manchester, England.
+Delphic are an alternative dance band from Manchester, England.
 They are signed to Polydor but released their first single "Counterpoint", produced by Ewan Pearson, in April 2009 through R&S Records.

 In 2009, the band toured the UK music festival circuit, playing at T in the Park, Reading and Leeds Festivals, and Creamfields, among others.

 The EP for "This Momentary" was released on 31 August 2009 through Kitsuné.
 The music video was nominated for three UK Music Video Awards, including Best Cinematography, Best Editing and Best Telecine.
 In November 2009, they made their first TV appearance appearing on Later... with Jools Holland playing "Doubt" and "Halcyon".

 Delphic were one of the 15 shortlisted music acts for the BBC Sound of 2010 as announced on 7 December 2009.
 When the winners were announced in early 2010, it was revealed that the band had placed third on BBC Sound of 2010, after Ellie Goulding and Marina and the Diamonds.

 Acolyte was released in Australia and New Zealand on 22 January 2010 via Modular and in the United States on 29 June 2010 via Dangerbird Records.
 Collections, the band's second album, was released on 28 January 2013.

 Delphic collaborated with Manchester International Festival in July 2013, performing a three night exclusive residency at the festival, re-working their entire album Collections with an array of instruments from around the world, played by musicians from the UK.
 The event series was entitled 'Our Worldly Collections'.

-Richard Boardman has now gone on to start a Manchester-based songwriting collective known as The Six who have most recently written on the Louis Tomlinson and Bebe Rexha single "Back To You."
+Richard Boardman has now gone on to start a Manchester-based songwriting collective known as The Six who have most recently written on the Louis Tomlinson and Bebe Rexha single "Back to You".